 - have your information removed from Megan’s List,7

-The second major benefit of obtaining early termination of probation is that it eliminates the risk that you could be charged with a probation violation.
-If you get arrested for any crime while you’re on probation, the court can sentence you to jail or prison for violating your probation—regardless of whether you are even convicted of the new crime!
+The second major benefit of obtaining early termination of probation is that the sooner you get off probation, the sooner you avoid possible probation violations.
+If you get arrested for any crime while on probation, the court can sentence you to jail or prison for violating your probation–regardless of whether you are even convicted of the new crime!

 3. How soon can I request an early termination?